-Students interested in a continuing education degree who have at least 5 years of professional experience and wish to gain additional skills may wish to apply for our Plan C Master's of Fish, Wildlife, and Conservation Biology (M.F.W.C.B.) degree.
+Students interested in an advanced degree who have at least 2 years of professional natural resources experience may wish to apply for our course-work only, online Plan C Master's of Fish, Wildlife, and Conservation Biology (M.F.W.C.B.) degree.

 Students interested in an interdisciplinary program may wish to apply to CSU's Graduate Degree Program in Ecology.